-[SC IV.3 and IV.4] - In compliance: Buckeye demonstrated that the vapor collection and liquid loading equipment are designed and operated to prevent gauge pressure in the delivery tank from exceeding 450 mm of water (18 inches of water) during product loading.
+[SC IV.3 and IV.4] - In compliance

+Buckeye demonstrated that the vapor collection and liquid loading equipment are designed and operated to prevent gauge pressure in the delivery tank from exceeding 450 mm of water (18 inches of water) during product loading.
 Compliance with this requirement is obtained by monitoring pressure using a calibrated pressure measurement device which is installed on the terminal's vapor collection system at the nearest location to the connection with the gasoline tank truck.
 Buckeye monitors the header pressures at the vapor collection system and obtains performance records using the "Rack Management System" data collection.

-[SC IV.5] - In compliance: Buckeye demonstrated any delivery vessel located at the facility was equipped, maintained or controlled with a device to accomplish complete drainage before the loading device was disconnected or a device to prevent liquid drainage from the loading device when not in use.
-Buckeye indicated each loading arm is equipped with a dry-break coupler that is connected to the truck to minimize liquid loss during loading and unloading operations.
+[SC IV.5] - In compliance

+Buckeye demonstrated that the delivery vessels located at the facility are equipped, maintained, or controlled with a device to achieve complete drainage before loading disconnection, or to prevent liquid drainage from the loading device when not in use.
+Buckeye indicated that each loading arm is equipped with a dry-break coupler that is connected to the truck to minimize liquid loss during loading and unloading operations.

 [SC VI.
-6] - In compliance: Buckeye demonstrated that any delivery vessel located at the facility was equipped, maintained or controlled with pressure vacuum relief valves that are vapor tight and set to prevent the emission of displaced organic vapor during the loading of the delivery vessel.
+6] - In compliance

+Buckeye demonstrated that any delivery vessel located at the facility is equipped, maintained or controlled with pressure vacuum relief valves that are vapor tight and set to prevent the emission of displaced organic vapor during the loading of the delivery vessel.
 The pressure vacuum relief valves on delivery vessels are vapor tight.
 This is documented through the Trailer Vapor Tightness Certifications and Loading Procedures [Appendix E and Appendix F].

 [SC IV.
-7] - In compliance: Buckeye demonstrated any delivery vessel located at the facility are equipped, maintained or controlled with hatch openings that are kept closed and vaportight during the loading of the delivery vessel.
+7] - In compliance

+Buckeye demonstrated any delivery vessel located at the facility is equipped, maintained, or controlled with hatch openings that are kept closed and vapor-tight during the loading of the delivery vessel.
 Refer to the Trailer Vapor Tightness Certifications and Loading Procedures [Appendix E and Appendix F].